pramilapandey/bike-share-data-analysis/README.md

 ### Monthly and weekly user traffic:

 I then studied  the month wise  data of riders to observe the trend in ridership throughout the year 2021.
 For this I firstly extracted the month from the given timestamps in data with the column started_at.
-I added two new columns as start_month and day_of_week to calculate respective months and day of weeks from provided timestamp to observe weekly and monthly traffic.
-I used postgresql in-built function to_char to extract month and day name from timestamp.
+I added two new columns as start_month and day_of_week to calculate respective months and day of weeks from the provided timestamp to observe weekly and monthly traffic.
+I used the postgresql in-built function to_char to extract month and day names from timestamps.

 ```